cha-shu/git-practice-repo/README.md

 # git-practice-repo
-This repository is for practice
+This is my awesome repo